steveseguin/ninjasdk/README-NODE.md

 const sdk = new VDONinjaSDK({
     host: 'wss://wss.vdo.ninja',  // or 'wss://wss.socialstream.ninja' for overlays
     room: 'myroom',
-    password: false  // Set to false to disable password });
+    password: false,           // Set to false to disable password; omit or "" to use default
+    salt: 'vdo.ninja',         // Recommended if viewers are on https://vdo.ninja
+    autoPingViewer: false      // Optional: enable viewer-side auto ping in Node viewers });

 // Connect and join room